vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 https://blueprints.launchpad.net/nova/+spec/thunder-boost

 Nova supports to boot virtual machines (VMs) atop the Cinder volumes.
-However, in the current implementation (version Juno), booting up a large number of homogeneous VMs is time-consuming.
-To overcome this drawback, we propose a lightweight patch called VMthunder for Nova for fast booting homogeneous VMs.
+However, in the current implementation (version Icehouse), booting up a large number of homogeneous VMs is time-consuming.
+To overcome this drawback, we propose a lightweight patch called VMThunder for Nova for fast booting homogeneous VMs.
-VMthunder accelerates the booting process of a large number of VMs through caching image data in local storage of compute node.
+VMThunder accelerates the booting process of a large number of VMs through on-demand data transfer.

 Problem description
 ===================